Choosing the Right Closed-Loop Processing System for Your Lab

 Installation and Compliance Considerations

-C1D1 Labs provides complete extraction equipment packages that pair machines with compliant enclosures.
+C1D1 Labs provides complete processing equipment packages that pair machines with compliant enclosures.
 This integrated approach streamlines the permitting process significantly.
 Instead of coordinating between multiple vendors, operators get a single source for equipment and compliance documentation.

 Maintenance Keeps Your System Running